Skip to main content

-If you’ve ever run a CRM cleanup project, you’ve probably hit the same wall: your database is full of duplicates and incomplete records.
-So which problem do you tackle first?
+If you’ve run a CRM cleanup project, you’ve probably hit the same wall: the database is full of duplicates and incomplete records.
+Which problem do you tackle first?

-This debate comes up constantly with RevOps and sales ops professionals, and the honest answer is: you need to do both, in the right sequence, for different reasons.
-Let me walk you through the logic.
+This comes up constantly with RevOps and sales ops teams, and the honest answer is that you need to do both, in the right sequence, for different reasons.
+Here’s the logic.

 Why the Order Actually Matters

 Most teams treat enrichment and deduplication as two independent tasks.
-They assign one to the marketing team, the other to ops, and hope they’ll figure it out eventually.
-The result?
-Expensive enrichment credits burned on duplicate contacts, or merges that destroy data because one record had critical information the other didn’t.
+They assign one to marketing, the other to ops, and hope it sorts itself out.
+The result: expensive enrichment credits burned on duplicate contacts, or merges that destroy data because one record had critical information the other didn’t.

-The order matters because each pass changes the landscape for the next one:
+The order matters because each pass changes what the next one is working with:

-- Enrich first → you reduce the total number of records needing deduplication (some duplicates become obviously identical once you fill in missing fields)
+• Enrich first, and you reduce the total records needing deduplication.
+Some duplicates become obviously identical once you fill in missing fields.

-- Deduplicate first → you reduce enrichment costs (no point enriching a contact you’re about to merge or delete)
+• Deduplicate first, and you cut enrichment costs.
+There’s no point enriching a contact you’re about to merge or delete.

 Both arguments are valid.
-And that’s exactly why the answer is two passes, not one.
+That’s exactly why the answer is two passes, not one.

 Pass 1: Light Deduplication Before Enrichment

-Before spending a single credit on data enrichment, do a first-pass deduplication focused on obvious, low-hanging-fruit duplicates.
-The goal here isn’t perfection, it’s cost reduction.
+Before spending a single credit on data enrichment, run a first-pass deduplication focused on obvious, low-hanging duplicates.
+The goal isn’t perfection here; it’s cost reduction.

 What to target in Pass 1

-- Company + full name matches: “Jean Dupont at Salesforce” appearing twice.
+• Company plus full name matches: “Jean Dupont at Salesforce” appearing twice.

 Tools like Dedupe.ly make this first pass straightforward.
 You can run automated rules for high-confidence matches and flag lower-confidence ones for manual review later.